ibexa/documentation-developer/docs/search/criteria_reference/isvirtual_criterion.md

 ## Limitations

-The `IsVirtual` Criterion is available in Solr or Elastic search engines.
+The `IsVirtual` Criterion is available in Solr or Elasticsearch engines.

 ## Example